Master of Arts in Anthropology

 Required Application Materials

-The following items are required for the MA Anthropology application:
+The following are required for the MA Anthropology application:

-- Transcripts – Please request official copies of all undergraduate and graduate transcripts to be sent to Boise State.
+3. Transcripts – Please send official copies of all undergraduate and graduate transcripts to Boise State.
 Learn more about submitting transcripts to Boise State.

-- TOEFL or IELTS Scores – Required for international applicants only.
+4. TOEFL or IELTS Scores – Required for international applicants only.
 Learn more about language score requirements.
-GRE scores are not required to apply.
+GRE scores are not required.

-- 2 Letters of Recommendation – Applicants will provide contact information for two academic faculty references in the application system.
-Upon submission of the recommender’s contact information, an email will be sent to the recommender with a link to upload a letter of recommendation.
+5. 2 Letters of Recommendation – Applicants will provide contact information for two academic faculty references in the application system.
+Once recommender information is submitted, a link will be sent to upload a letter of recommendation.

 Financial Aid